 Where to explore:

-Upon entering Dead Horse State Park you will arrive at a parking lot with the iconic view of Goblin Valley.
+Upon entering the park, you will arrive at a parking lot with the iconic view of Goblin Valley.
 Park there and walk over to the viewing deck to take in the scene.
 I did just that but I didn’t last too long because there was fun to be had in the valley below!
 I quickly made it down the short hill and began my exploration through the hoodoos.

 After 10 short minutes of walking around, the rain came in.
-At first it was a light sprinkle and I hid below one of the hoodoos to wait it out.
+At first, it was a light sprinkle and I hid below one of the hoodoos to wait it out.
 After a few more minutes it started coming down harder and it was evident that it wasn’t going to give up anytime soon.
 I made the decision to start heading back to my car.
-To my surprise the entire valley had turned into a slick, muddy playground.
+To my surprise, the entire valley had turned into a slick, muddy playground.
 It was absolutely entertaining watching other travelers slip and slide through the muddy terrain to make it back to their cars.
-I didn’t have any problems until I go to the hill that I had earlier ran down.
-After several attempts, and very muddy shoes, I made it back to the parking lot!
+I didn’t have any problems until I go to the hill that I had earlier run down.
+After several attempts and very muddy shoes, I made it back to the parking lot!

 I want to thank the Whispering Sands Motel for hosting me and recommend this accommodation to anyone traveling to this area!

 Don’t let the colder weather discourage you from visiting National Parks!
 Bryce Canyon during winter was an absolute dream.
 We can’t wait to come back one day.
 Below are some other parks that we enjoy visiting during the offseason!